Weyl Semimetallic State in the Rashba-Hubbard Model: Weyl semimetallic state induced by the correlation effects

 We have also evaluated energies for some values of $\alpha_{\text{eff}} \ne \alpha$.
 Figure~\ref{Energy}(a) shows energies for $\alpha_{\text{eff}}=0.18\pi$ and $0.22\pi$ measured from the normal state energy at $\alpha=0.2\pi$ for $L=16$.

 The normal state has the lowest energy, at least for $U/\tilde{t} \le 20$.
 Thus, the renormalization of $\alpha$, even if it exists, is weak for a system distant from the Weyl semimetallic state ($\alpha=0.5\pi$).
 A similar conclusion is obtained for a small intersite spin-orbit coupling case of the Kane-Mele-Hubbard model~\cite{Richter2021}.
 It is in contrast to the onsite spin-orbit coupling case~\cite{Liu2023, Richter2021, Kubo2023, Kubo2022, Jiang2023}, where the effective spin-orbit coupling is enhanced by the Coulomb interaction even when the bare spin-orbit coupling is small.
 On the other hand, the renormalization of $\alpha$ becomes strong around $\alpha=0.5\pi$.
 In Fig.~\ref{Energy}(b), we show the energy $E_{\text{Weyl}}$ of the Weyl semimetallic state measured from that of the normal state for $\alpha=0.4\pi$ for $L=16$. $E_{\text{Weyl}}$ becomes lower than the normal state energy at $U>U_{\text{Weyl}} \simeq 9.4\tilde{t}$.
 There is a possibility that the normal state changes to the Weyl semimetallic state gradually by changing $\alpha_{\text{eff}}$ continuously.
 However, for a finite lattice, the choices of $\alpha_{\text{eff}}$ are limited between $\alpha_{\text{eff}}=\alpha$ and $\alpha_{\text{eff}}=0.5\pi$.
 For example, at $\alpha=0.4\pi$, there is no choice for $L=12$ and $L=14$ and only one choice $0.4017<\alpha_{\text{eff}}/\pi<0.4559$ for $L=16$.
 For this reason, we evaluate $U_{\text{Weyl}}$ by comparing the energies of the normal and the Weyl semimetallic states to show the tendency toward the Weyl semimetallic state by the renormalization effect on $\alpha$.
+Such a renormalization effect is also discussed for a Dirac semimetal system~\cite{Fujioka2019}.

 Figure~\ref{VMC_phase_diagram} shows a phase diagram without considering magnetic order.

 The size dependence of the phase boundaries is weak.
 For a weak Rashba spin-orbit coupling region, i.e., for a small $\alpha$, the Rashba spin-orbit coupling stabilizes the metallic phase.
 It is consistent with a previous study by a cluster perturbation theory~\cite{Brosco2020}.
 Around $\alpha=0.5\pi$, we obtain a wide region of the Weyl semimetallic phase.
 Thus, we expect phenomena originating from the Weyl points can be realized even away from $\alpha=0.5\pi$ with the aid of electron correlations.
 In the Weyl semimetallic state, the density of states at the Fermi level vanishes, and thus, energy gain is expected similar to the energy gain by a gap opening in an antiferromagnetic transition.
 We note that such a renormalization effect on $\alpha$ cannot be expected within the Hartree-Fock approximation and is a result of the electron correlations beyond the Hartree-Fock approximation.